 Cancer Research Legislation

-This page provides summaries of legislation proposed in the 116th Congress specific to particular diseases, as well as other topics such as childhood cancer and cancer survivorship.
+This page provides summaries of legislation proposed in the 118th Congress affecting cancer research policy.
 This page will be updated as relevant legislation is introduced.

 - The bill would aim to address the health of cancer survivors and unmet needs that survivors face through the entire continuum of care from diagnosis through active treatment and post-treatment, including by developing a minimum standard of care for cancer survivorship.
 Among other provisions, the legislation would require HHS to conduct a landscape analysis for an Adult Cancer Survivorship Study modeled after NCI’s Childhood Cancer Survivor Study (CCSS) and submit a report on the results to Congress.

 Fairness to Kids with Cancer Act of 2023 (H.R.
 5405)

 - The bill would require a certain percentage of federal cancer research funds be used for pediatric cancer research.

 - The legislation would authorize the FDA to direct drug companies to develop pediatric study plans for combinations of targeted therapies when relevant for childhood cancers.